gokulbhaveshjoshi/FakeNewsDetectionSystem/README.md

 <img src="GIF/gif.gif">

 # Introduction
-Fake news detection system is an web application which tells you about news, news is fake or not.
+The fake news detection system is a web application that tells you about news, the news is fake or not.

 # Abstract
-Fake news Detction system, It will be trained by a bidirectional neural network and LSTM based deep learning model to detected fake news from given corpus.
-This project could be pratically used by predict whether the circulating news is fake or not.
+The fake news Detection system will be trained by a bidirectional neural network and LSTM based deep learning model to detected fake news from given corpus.
+This project could be practically used to predict whether the circulating news is fake or not.

 # File structure
 <img src="image/file-structure.png">